africanproofs/apregister/README.md

 Off-chain consumers fetch the JSON-LD at each `infoURI` for rich metadata.
 See [`docs/participant-json.md`](docs/participant-json.md) for the schema and hosting guidance.

 The contract has no admin facility.
 The identity registry address is pinned at deploy time and is `immutable`.
-No upgrade path, no privileged role, no funds held.
+Each participant has a self upgrade and maintenance path for their own record via `register()` upsert.
+No privileged role, no funds held.

 ## Contract